tilden/tilden.github.io/README.md

-All the content (blog posts, photos, other graphics) are licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/), and the code itself is licensed under the [MIT License](http://opensource.org/licenses/MIT), so you can go fork this site and make your own portfolio! ~~As far as I can tell no one has actually done this, so you, yes, you, could be the first!
-Wow!~~ [Someone actually did it!](http://www.raisiqueira.com/)
+All the content (blog posts, photos, other graphics) are licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/), and the code itself is licensed under the [MIT License](http://opensource.org/licenses/MIT), so you can go fork this site and make your own portfolio!
+[Someone actually did it!](http://www.raisiqueira.com/)